Lodi (wrestler): West Hollywood Blondes (1999–2000)

-In June 1999, WCW enhancement talent Lenny Lane persuaded Lodi to team with him as The West Hollywood Blondes, a gay Californian duo with pink trunks and flamboyant haircuts who were later revealed to be brothers.
+In June 1999, WCW enhancement talent Lenny Lane persuaded Lodi to team with him as the West Hollywood Blondes, a gay Californian duo with pink trunks and flamboyant haircuts who were later revealed to be brothers.
 The name was a reference to the Hollywood Blonds, a popular tag team of the early 1990s consisting of Steve Austin and Brian Pillman.
 The Blondes were highly controversial, and their depiction of homosexuality was protested by the Gay and Lesbian Alliance Against Defamation (GLAAD).
 Entertainment Media Director Scott Seomin wrote in a letter sent to Turner Network Television president Brad Siegel, stating, "The character of Lenny is presented with the intention to incite the crowd to the most base homophobic behavior."
 Seomen later stated "the audience's reaction [to Lenny and Lodi being physically attacked by other wrestlers] gives permission to viewers to do harm to gay people in a very literal way – it's appalling."
 TNT quickly capitulated to the demands of GLAAD, removing Lenny and Lodi from the active roster for six months.
 It is rumored that the bad press caused by the incident was a determining factor in the firing of Eric Bischoff as vice president of WCW by Ted Turner.

 After the hiatus, Lane and Lodi returned to television under the team name Standards and Practices with Miss Hancock as their manager.
 The name was intended to lampoon the censorship of TNT.
 The gimmick ended when Lane and Lodi stripped off their suits on an edition of Nitro.
-In the following weeks, they competed under the tag name 2XS (an abbreviation of "too excess" that was later shortened to XS) as two hard rock partygoers, during which Lodi's ring name was changed to Idol and then to Rave.
-This was also short-lived as they failed to get over, and both were released from WCW in 2000.
+In the following weeks, they competed under the tag name 2XS (an abbreviation of "too excess" that was later shortened to XS) as two hard rock partygoers, during which Lodi's ring name was changed to "Idol" and then to "Rave".
+This was also short-lived, and both were released from WCW in 2000.
 Cain believes that his addiction to painkillers and drinking problem at this time led to the loss of his job.